ppssphysics/UCI_HAR_CourseProject/README.md

-README.md, Created 26 December 2015
+README.md, Created 26 December 2015, Getting and Cleaning Data

-# README : Coursera Project in Data Science, Course "Getting and Cleaning Data"

 ## 1. Files provided in the directory